alakoff/unit-4-game/README.md

 The value of each crystal is hidden from you, until you click on it.
 Each time the game starts, the game will change the value of each crystal.

+When you win, the game will collect the crystals and display them.